 In fact, according to research done by creditcards.com, “Credit card defaults, after a lengthy decline, are starting to tick up slightly.”
 Credit card delinquencies and defaults on the rise can foreshadow consumers considering bankruptcy in the United States.

-We need to break the silence on the topic of debt and bankruptcy, which most people feel embarrassed to ask about.
-If you have a large burden of debt and are considering bankruptcy, seek out an expert at Americor to guide you through this process.
+We need to break the silence on the topic of debt and bankruptcy, debt collectors, and debt relief strategies, which most people feel embarrassed to ask about.
+If you have a large burden of debt and are considering bankruptcy, seek out a debt settlement attorney or an expert at Americor to guide you through this process and through debt relief options.
 Our caring staff will help you find your best option and walk with you every step of the way.